cdktf/cdktf-provider-okta/docs/threatInsightSettings.java.md

 - *Type:* java.util.List<java.lang.String>

+Accepts a list of Network Zone IDs.

-List of Network Zone IDs to exclude to be not logged or blocked by Okta ThreatInsight and proceed to Sign On rules evaluation.
+Can only accept zones of `IP` type.
+IPs in the excluded Network Zones aren't logged or blocked by Okta ThreatInsight and proceed to Sign On rules evaluation.
+This ensures that traffic from known, trusted IPs isn't accidentally logged or blocked.
+The ordering of the network zone is not guarantee from the API sides

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/threat_insight_settings#network_excludes ThreatInsightSettings#network_excludes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/threat_insight_settings#network_excludes ThreatInsightSettings#network_excludes}

 ---